 (11) Quick and Easy

 A six-step plan to convert your ordinary flower pot into a self-contained self watering pot for a quick and easy fix if you don’t have much time to build.

 Source: Quick Work Pot

 (12) Urban Gardening DIY Self Watering Planter

 Some food containers used for restaurants and delis can be used as buckets for this urban garden self watering system.
 These are great for those with small backyards or balconies.
 Woodworking space-saving projects can also be found here.

 Source: Urban Organic Gardening System

 (13) Sub-irrigated Container

 A more detailed plan for those who have the time and patience for details.
-However, it’s worth it though for this efficient self-irrigating plastic tote.
+It’s worth it though for this efficient self-irrigating plastic tote.
 But the biggest plus?
 Two large self watering planters for $16.